YLSDev/EpicResearch/docs/mcp/profile/operations/GiftCatalogEntry.md

 - `offerId`: offer ID of the item that is being purchased
 - `purchaseQuantity`: amount of item(s) being purchased
 - `currency`: type of currency the transaction is being paid in
+- `currencySubType`: used when currency is GameItem and has a subtype in stw
 - `expectedTotalPrice`: price of the item
 - `gameContext`: only used for analytics and can be ignored
 - `receiverAccountIds`: array with the ids of the accounts that are being gifted